-About The Psychology of Human Sexuality And Dr. Lehmiller
+About Sex and Psychology and Dr. Lehmiller

 For more information on his background and research, explore the CV and Media tabs above or check out Dr. Lehmiller on the Social Psychology Network.
 To learn more about sex and relationships, check out the blog.

 Disclaimer: None of the information on this website should be taken as a substitute for professional advice tailored to your own individual circumstances.
 The information on this site, including question and answer features, are for educational and entertainment purposes only.
 If you are experiencing a sex or relationship problem, please consult with an appropriate medical professional or therapist.

 Disclosure: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Some posts may contain affiliate links to Amazon or elsewhere.
 If you purchase something through those links, you will not pay more for them; however, Sex and Psychology will receive a small commission to help keep the site up and running and continue educating people around the world about sex.

 Photo Credits: Home, Blog, Index, Sex Surveys, and The Sex Shop page headers via iStockphoto.com.
 Media and Questions, Media Requests, and Advertising page headers via 123RF.
 About and CV page headers via Justin J. Lehmiller.
 Headshots on About page by Esther Boston.
 Credits for blog images are provided within each post.